We’re continuing our “Why Kids Don’t Go To Camp” series by looking at The Top 5 Excuses Kids Make and How to Respond.

 DESIGN A SHIRT

 The Young Life store would love to help you create your own shirt design and run your own online store.
-See more here.
+Click on the Young Life Store for more details on custom screen printing.

 DESIGN A STICKER